sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 *Table of Radio Commands*

 * **AirSpeed** - This is the effective rate in bits-per-second at which data is sent over the air.
 In general, the lower the air speed, the greater the transmission distance.
 LoRaSerial uses buffers to receive and send serial over USB or UART at the *SerialSpeed* and begins sending that data in chunks over the air at the AirSpeed.
 The *AirSpeed* setting does not have to match the SerialSpeed.
 It is recommended to limit the total incoming data to match the AirSpeed.
 For example, regularly sending a group of 300 bytes with an air speed of 4800 bps (480 bytes per second) will allow the radio sufficient bandwidth.
 Sending 1,000 bytes per second with an air speed of 4800 bps (480 bytes per second) will within a few seconds overwhelm the link leading to buffer overflow and data loss.
 Default is 4800bps.
 Allowed values are 400, 1200, 2400, 4800, 9600, and 19200 bits per second.

-Changing the AirSpeed value overwrites the following settings:
+Changing the AirSpeed value overwrites the following 5 parameters:

-* HeartbeatTimeout
+  + HeartbeatTimeout
-* RadioBandwidth
+  + RadioBandwidth
-* RadioCodingRate
+  + RadioCodingRate
-* RadioSpreadFactor
+  + RadioSpreadFactor
-* TxToRxUsec
+  + TxToRxUsec

-After AirSpeed is set, it is possible to modify any of the parameters above.
-Note that AirSpeed is just an easy way to set the parameters above to known value.
-AirSpeed is not a parameter that is transmitted during training, merely a convenient way to set the above parameters in one step.
+  After AirSpeed is set, it is possible to modify any of the above five parameters.
+Note that AirSpeed is just an easy way to set the five parameters to known values.
+AirSpeed is not a parameter that is transmitted during training, merely a convenient way to set the five parameters in one step.

 * **AutoTune** - Enabling autotune will cause the radio to tune the receiver frequency based on the calculated frequency error.
 This is used for testing and is not recommended for general use.